fyodorovich/Timebank-Toolkit/section_01.md

 ## Build Community
-Promotion and building awareness about Timebanks, such as creating social media, and getting people involved
+Promotion and building awareness about Timebanks, such as creating social media, and getting people involved.
+Having a clear description of your organisation, your aims, and your purposes is a good way to begin.
+Creating an information sheet is also a good way to clarify these things.

+These documents can be as simple as a plain-print [information sheet](https://docs.google.com/document/d/17VyrrhWBV_lZhbVknuDJGlRv3M8IU2Lz/edit?usp=sharing&ouid=107264652407614741759&rtpof=true&sd=true) or as lush, and well designed as this [handbook for the Mid-Canterbury Timebank](https://drive.google.com/file/d/1Z3z9h-UN3WJwJnQxuBZJ0e0RyGpLKOJr/view?usp=sharing).

 The processes are described in more detail in [How to Build a Timebank](https://timeexchange.co.nz/images/Resources/Startup/How-to-Build-a-TimeBank.pdf).